Corvidae: Role in myth and culture

 Folklore often represents corvids as clever, and even mystical, animals.
 Some Native Americans, such as the Haida, believed that a raven created the earth, and despite being a trickster spirit, ravens were popular on totems, credited with creating man, and considered responsible for placing the Sun in the sky.

 Due to their carrion diet, the Celtic peoples strongly associated corvids with war, death, and the battlefield; their great intelligence meant that they were often considered messengers, or manifestations of the gods, such as Bendigeidfran (Welsh for "Blessed Crow") or the Irish Morrigan (Middle Irish for "Great Queen"), both who were underworld deities that may be related to the later Arthurian Fisher King.
 The Welsh Dream of Rhonabwy illustrates well the association of ravens with war.
 In many parts of Britain, gatherings of crows, or more often magpies, are counted using the divination rhyme: "one for sorrow, two for joy, three for a girl, four for a boy, five for silver, six for gold, seven for a secret never to be told."
 Another rhyme is: "one for sorrow, two for mirth, three for a funeral, four for a birth, five for heaven, six for hell, and seven for the Devil, his own sel."
 Cornish superstition holds that when a lone magpie is encountered, it must be loudly greeted with respect.

-Various Germanic peoples highly revered the raven, and the raven was often depicted as a motif on shields or other war gear in Anglo-Saxon art, such as the Sutton Hoo burial, and Vendel period art.
-The major deity, Odin, was so commonly associated with ravens throughout history that he gained the kenning "Raven God," (Note: E.g. Icelandic: hrafnaguð, as per the Gylfaginning.) and the raven banner was the flag of various Viking Age Scandinavian chieftains.
+Various Germanic peoples highly revered the raven, and the raven was often depicted as a motif on shields or other war implements in Anglo-Saxon art, such as the Sutton Hoo burial, and Vendel period art.
+The major deity, Odin, was so commonly associated with ravens throughout history that he gained the kenning "Raven God", (Note: E.g. Icelandic: hrafnaguð, as per the Gylfaginning.) and the raven banner was the flag of various Viking Age Scandinavian chieftains.
 Odin was also attended by Hugin and Munin, two ravens who flew all over the world, and whispered information they acquired into his ears.
 The Valravn sometimes appeared in modern Scandinavian folklore.
 On a shield and purse lid excavated among the Sutton Hoo treasures, imagery of stylised corvids with scrolled beaks are meticulously detailed in the decorative enamel work.
 The corvid symbolism reflected their common totemic status to the Anglo-Saxons, whose pre-Christian indigenous beliefs were of the same origin as that of the aforementioned Vikings.

 The sixth century BCE Greek scribe Aesop featured corvids as intelligent antagonists in many fables.
-Later, in western literature, popularized by American poet Edgar Allan Poe's work "The Raven", the common raven becomes a symbol of the main character's descent into madness.
+Later, in western literature, popularised by American poet Edgar Allan Poe's work "The Raven", the common raven becomes a symbol of the main character's descent into madness.

 The children's book Mrs. Frisby and the Rats of NIMH and its animated film adaptation features a protagonist crow named Jeremy.

 The Hawaiian crow is extinct in the wild as a result of habitat loss and other factors.